Juan Sergio Redondo: Biography

 Born in Ceuta, Redondo graduated in Geography and History from the National University of Distance Education (UNED) in the city and completed a doctorate at the University of Granada.
 He also received a law degree from the former and a teaching degree from the latter.
 He is a historian at the UNED in Ceuta and has spoken at conferences promoting Spanish claims to Gibraltar.
 He is a member of the self-styled Sovereign Military Order of the Temple of Jerusalem, with the rank of Chronicler.
 He played junior football on the same team as Mohamed Alí, the leader of the Caballas Coalition.

 Redondo became coordinator of Vox in Ceuta in 2016, and the division's president in 2018.
 In April 2019, he was named to lead the party's campaign in the Ceuta Assembly election.
 His party took just under a quarter of the votes, coming third and winning their first six seats in the Assembly.
 The election resulted in mayor-president Juan Jesús Vivas's People's Party (PP) losing their majority that they had held since 2003, and thereby needing to reach agreements with other parties including Vox in order to govern.

 Redondo has called for Ceuta to end public holidays for Eid al-Adha and introduce a day off for the city's saint, Daniel.
 Vox had endorsed two calendars including Eid al-Adha, ostensibly only so that there would be an official calendar.

+A December 2022 poll showed put Vox in first place for the 2023 Ceuta Assembly election with nine seats and 32.83% of the vote.
+The party ended up in third behind the PP and the Spanish Socialist Workers' Party (PSOE), dropping one seat to five.